tayo-k/bmd/content/partner.md

 Within the BMD framework, we deliberately identify “customers” and “partners” as distinct categories of entities.
 This distinction is important:

 - **Customers**: have minimal obligations to the engineering organization.
-They put out demands and expectations and generally require them met.
+They have demands and expectations and generally need them met.
 Because “The customer is always right”.
 Their motivations and goals are fundamentally different from that of the engineering organization’s.
-Customers work **on** the engineering organization to extract output, and leave until the next time they need output.
-They are **involved** in the process.
-A customer has a choice of whom they patronize.
+Customers work **on** the engineering organization to extract output.
+They are **involved** in the process, but they typically have a choice of whom they patronize.
 - **Partners**: are working **with** the engineering organization toward common goals.
 In a partnership, the partners are mutually obligated to each other to deliver the product.
 There are expectations of each partner that are communicated and agreed upon in advance.
 When these expectations aren’t met, there is accountability and adjustments made to maintain alignment.
 Partners are integrated into the process of engineering at different stages.
 Partners are **committed** in the process.

 The engineering organization must be able to clearly identify and differentiate their customers from their partners.
 The impact of customers on the culture of the organization is very different from that of partners.

-Customers in general, exert pressure on the engineering culture.
-They would typically be in a position of power over the engineering organization and would be dictating demands, timelines and financial incentives.
-They are also largely unaccountable to the engineering organization; they have options of whom to patronize, and thus can take their business elsewhere.

 The risks of feature pressure, products of questionable quality and developer burnout are real; especially when the engineering culture erroneously relates with too many others as customers, instead of partners.